 The Vulnerability of Source Code

 The simplest way source code can be leaked is through employee theft or negligence.
-The human factor is at the heart of many data leaks: whether it is disgruntled employees feeling underappreciated or individuals leaving the company, they often have direct access to the source code and can easily transmit it, post it online or copy it onto portable devices.
+Insider threats are at the heart of many data leaks: whether it is disgruntled employees feeling underappreciated or individuals leaving the company, they often have direct access to the source code and can easily transmit it, post it online, or copy it onto portable devices.

-Third party contractors are also a notable vulnerability.
+Third-party contractors are also a notable vulnerability.
 In today’s interconnected world, companies often rely on outside services to run or improve their software.
-By outsourcing projects, they put their trust in other companies’ security measures to protect their source code.
+By outsourcing projects, they trust other companies’ security measures to ensure source code protection.
 At the same time, they have no way of monitoring and ensuring the enforcement of non-disclosure agreements.

 Many developers today incorporate open source software into their projects.
 Depending on the type of license used, this can mean that any software incorporating them must also adhere to open source policies.
-This means that, although companies are not obligated to publically post their source code, they can be legally bound to provide it to individuals who request it.
+This means that, although companies are not obligated to post their source code publicly, they can be legally bound to provide it to individuals who request it.

 How Data Loss Prevention Can Help

-Data Loss Prevention (DLP) tools can help software developers combat data leakage and theft by ensuring security policies that protect it in place.
-This means limiting or blocking employees from copying source code into emails, transferring it via social media channels or uploading it onto websites.
-They can also stop the copying of source code files onto portable devices such as USB sticks or external drives.
+Data Loss Prevention (DLP) tools can prevent data breaches and data exfiltration through security controls that limit or block employees from copying source code into emails, transferring it via popular messaging apps, personal emails or file-sharing services, or uploading it to cloud storage services.
+They can also stop the copying of source code files onto removable devices such as USBs or external drives.

-Source code detection in DLP often uses complex libraries to identify programming languages.
+Source code detection in DLP often uses complex libraries to identify programming languages in over a hundred file types.
 These require in-depth knowledge to accurately differentiate between various programming languages, leading to heavyweight databases.
-DLP solutions such as Endpoint Protector, have taken source code detection to the next level by implementing N-gram-based text categorization which greatly improves the accuracy rate of source code detection, as much as 98% in the case of some programming languages.
+DLP solutions such as Endpoint Protector have taken source code detection to the next level by implementing N-gram-based text categorization, which greatly improves the accuracy rate of source code detection, as much as 98% in the case of some programming languages.

-By accurately identifying source code, DLP tools can more efficiently apply the policies created to manage, limit or block the transfer and use of source code.
+By accurately identifying source code, DLP tools can more efficiently apply DLP policies created to manage, limit or block the transfer and use of source code in real-time.

-The protection of source code is essential for organizations looking to keep their software secure and their trade secrets safe.
-In the age of endless exploits, companies’ intellectual property is often as sought after as users’ personal data as there are always competitors and copycats eager to pay big money to see it as well as cybercriminals ready to use that knowledge to build more efficient software attacks.
-Companies therefore cannot ignore its importance and vulnerability and must ensure that it is given the same level of protection as all its other sensitive data.
+Source code protection is essential for organizations looking to keep their software secure and their trade secrets safe.
+In the age of endless exploits, companies’ intellectual property often is as sought after as users’ personal data.
+There are always competitors and copycats eager to pay big money to see it as well as cybercriminals ready to use that knowledge to build more efficient software attacks.
+Companies, therefore, cannot ignore its importance and vulnerability and must ensure that source code is given the same level of protection as all its other sensitive data.